ketulkapa/CS3200-Co-op-Cribs/README.md

 4. Sanay, a Real Estate Investor:
 A real estate investor looking for opportunities in the student housing market, particularly related to co-op housing and sublets.

+## Housing Coordinator Page
+When the Housing Coordinator has been selected you will be navigated to the Housing Coordinator page, which offers a few actionables things:

+### Sidebar Navigation:
+When you open this page on the side bar as well as on the housing coordinator page there will be navigation links to go through:

+Dashboards: Access detailed dashboards for housing data and analytics for the housing.
+Users: View all registered users (students).
+Update Listing: Manage housing listings by updating available sublets.
+Delete Listing: Remove listings that are no longer available.
+Recent Listings: View recently posted housing options.
+Logout: Sign out of your current session.

 ## Current Project Components